diegolamanno/diegolamanno/README.md

 - 😄 Pronouns: he/him
 - 🔭 Working at [ecobee](https://github.com/ecobee) in their GraphQL API and integrations.
-- 🌱 I’m currently learning all things web3 and GOLang
+- 🌱 I’m currently learning GOLang and 日本語